yuchenglim/Community-Scientists/Chemistry.md

 It's better to read more books than to search the web for a specific answer.
-Anyway, here are the links.
+Anyway, here are the topics + literature.

+**Molecular Orbital Theory**
+Benzene
+Shape of methane, water
+Spectroscopic evidence
+Diamagnetism of O2